jodal/pykka/docs/api/logging.rst

-Given that you've fixed all unhandled exceptions logged at the :attr:`~logging.INFO` level during development, you probably want to disable logging from Pykka at the:attr:`~logging.INFO` level in production to avoid logging exceptions that are properly handled::
+Given that you've fixed all unhandled exceptions logged at the :attr:`~logging.INFO` level during development, you probably want to disable logging from Pykka at the :attr:`~logging.INFO` level in production to avoid logging exceptions that are properly handled::

     import logging